 As an agricultural community, the City of Chilliwack partners with agriculture to ensure environmental sustainability.

-Air quality, energy and greenhouse gases are inter-related issues.
+Air quality and Climate Change are inter-related issues.
 This webpage provides information about sources of air pollutants and greenhouse gases in Chilliwack, and ways that you can help to improve our air quality and reduce your carbon footprint.

 Pesticides are among the most widely-used chemicals in the world, but are also among the most hazardous to human health, sometimes causing serious acute and chronic health effects.
 Alternatives to pesticides are generally more appropriate and less harmful to humans and the environment in the long run.
 Making a difference in the environment can begin in our own backyards!